An Event Planner's Guide To South Korea

 Busan is a busy port city in South Korea known for its beaches and mountains.
 One of the top eco-friendly destinations is the Haeundae Blueline Park spanning a picturesque 4.8 kilometers from Haeundae Mipo to Songjeong along the coast which you can journey across by beach train or sky capsule.

-A 260-room luxury hotel located in the LCT Tower, a landmark in Haeundae.
-As the second hotel from SIGNIEL (following SIGNIEL SEOUL) SIGNIEL BUSAN provides fantastic ocean views, an infinity pool, an activity garden, and a grand ballroom for up to 900 guests.
+Christine visited SIGNIEL Busan, a 260-room luxury hotel located in the LCT Tower, a landmark in Haeundae.
+As the second hotel from SIGNIEL (following their launch in Seoul) SIGNIEL BUSAN provides fantastic ocean views, an infinity pool, an activity garden, and a grand ballroom for up to 900 guests.

 To take in 360-views of South Korea’s capital city, head to the Seoul Sky Observatory.
 Located at the top of the Lotte World Tower, it’s the world’s fifth tallest building standing 123 stories and 555 meters high.